 Amplicon Sequencing

 A bacterial 16S rDNA amplicon library was generated for each of the 42 samples (one in situ condition, three control conditions and three stress conditions per colony, three colonies per locality, two localities), using the 341F (CCTACGGGNGGCWGCAG) and 805R (GACTACHVGGGTATCTAATCC) primers, which target the variable V3/V4 loops (Klindworth et al. 2012).
-The Symbiodiniumassemblages were analyzed using ITS2 (internal transcribed spacer of the ribosomal RNA gene) amplicon libraries and specific primers targeting a sequence of approximately 350 bp (ITS2-F GTGAATTGCAGAACTCCGTG; ITS2-R CCTCCGCTTACTTATATGCTT)(Lajeunesse &Trench 2000; Quigley et al. 2014).
+The Symbiodiniaceae assemblages were analyzed using ITS2 (internal transcribed spacer of the ribosomal RNA gene) amplicon libraries and specific primers targeting a sequence of approximately 350 bp (ITS2-F GTGAATTGCAGAACTCCGTG; ITS2-R CCTCCGCTTACTTATATGCTT) (Lajeunesse & Trench 2000; Quigley et al. 2014).
 For both markers, paired-end sequencing using a 250 bp read length was performed on the MiSeq system (Illumina) using the v2 chemistry, according to the manufacturer’s protocol at the Centre d'Innovation Génome Québec and McGill University, Montreal, Canada.

 Bioinformatic analysis:

-The FROGS pipeline (Find Rapidly OTU with Galaxy Solution) implemented on a Galaxy platform (http://sigenae-workbench.toulouse.inra.fr/galaxy/) was used for data processing(Escudié et al. 2015).
+The FROGS pipeline (Find Rapidly OTU with Galaxy Solution) implemented on a Galaxy platform (http://sigenae-workbench.toulouse.inra.fr/galaxy/) was used for data processing (Escudié et al. 2017).
 In brief, paired reads were merged using FLASH (Magoč & Salzberg 2011).
 After cleaning and removal of primer/adapters using cutadapt (Martin 2011), de novo clustering was performed using SWARM (Mahé et al. 2014).
 This uses a local clustering threshold with an aggregation distance (d) of 3.
 Chimeras were removed using VSEARCH (Rognes et al. 2016).
 We filtered the dataset for singletons and performed affiliation using Blast+ against the Silva database (release 128, September 2016) for 16S amplicons (Altschul et al. 1990).
-For ITS2 metabarcoding, the Symbiodinium type was assessed using Blast+ against an in-house database of Symbiodiniumreference sequences built from sequences publicly available.
+For ITS2 metabarcoding, the Symbiodiniaceae type was assessed using Blast+ against an in-house database of Symbiodiniaceae reference sequences built from sequences publicly available.
 An OTU table in standard BIOM format with taxonomic affiliation was produced for subsequent analyses.

-For community composition analysis we used the phyloseq R package(McMurdie& Holmes 2013) to infer alpha diversity metrics at the OTU level, and beta diversity (between sample similarity) from the OTU table.
+For community composition analysis we used the phyloseq R package (McMurdie & Holmes 2013) to infer alpha diversity metrics at the OTU level, and beta diversity (between sample similarity) from the OTU table.
 Community similarity was assessed by Principal Coordinate Analysis (PCoA) using the Bray-Curtis distance matrices.